akosikhada/ariana-luna/README.md

 - **Interactive Questions**: Beautiful animated interface for selecting date preferences
 - **Step-by-Step Planning**: Guides through various aspects of the date (activities, time, food, etc.)
 - **Romantic UI**: Elegant dark theme with soft purple and pink highlights
+- **Custom SVG Logo**: Beautiful calendar and heart-based logo that captures the essence of the application
 - **Summary Creation**: Generates a beautiful summary of the date plan
 - **Downloadable Memories**: Save the date plan as an image to share or remember